-Tuition Policy for Monthly Payment Plan
+Tuition Policy for Monthly Installment Payment Plan

-Students on a monthly payment plan are required to make their payments by the first day of each month.
-Students who pay after the first day of the month will be subject to a 10% late fee.
+Students on a monthly installment payment plan are required to make their payments by the first day of each quarter, and subsequent installment payments on the 15th of the following month.
+Students who pay after the first day of the quarter (or after the 15th of the following months) will be subject to a 10% late fee.
 Starting on the 5th day, an additional \$5 late fee will be charged per day.
-After the 20^{th} day but prior to the 25^{th} day, the Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if they have failed to pay by the 30^{th} day.
-Unless evidence of legitimate mitigating circumstances can be verified by the Bursar, after the 30^{th} day, students who are still behind in their payments will be dropped from their current classes.
+The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if they have failed to pay by the 15th day.
+Unless evidence of legitimate mitigating circumstances can be verified by the Bursar, after the 15th day, students who are still behind in their payments will be dropped from their current classes.

 International students dropped from their current classes must by law have their I-20 forms immediately terminated.
 This will also result in administrative dismissal from the University.
-Therefore, these students will need to consult immediately with their DSO.
+Therefore, these students will need to consult immediately with their respective Designated School Official (DSO).